Substance Use and Addiction Education

 UBC Health and BCCSU have created a special interest group (SIG) to support the development of a community of practice for those interested in substance use and addiction education at UBC.
 Subscribe to the email list and receive updates, education and training opportunities, event notifications, and resources as they become available.

 If you have a relevant resource or event to share with the special interest group, please email Liz Yue, Substance Use and Addiction Partnership Manager, UBC Health and BCCSU at email@example.com.

-Hosted by UBC Health and BCCSU, the Substance Use and Addiction Lunch & Learn Series provides foundational knowledge about substance use and addiction.
+Hosted by UBC Health and BCCSU, the Substance Use and Addiction Lunch & Learn Series provides accessible, evidence-based knowledge about substance use and addiction.
+Each webinar provides learners with tangible takeaways that can be used to improve the care for and treatment of people who use substances.
 This free webinar series is geared towards health program instructors and preceptors from any discipline who supervise students.
 However, anyone can benefit from this learning, and all are welcome and encouraged to attend.